Napoleon I on His Imperial Throne: History

-The painting was exhibited as work number 272 at the 1806 Paris Salon as His Majesty the Emperor on his throne, when it was recorded as being owned by the Corps législatif.
+The painting was exhibited as work number 272 at the Salon of 1806 as His Majesty the Emperor on his throne, when it was recorded as being owned by the Corps législatif.
 At the same salon Robert Lefèvre exhibited his Portrait of Napoleon in his coronation costume.
 In 1815 Ingres's painting was transferred to the Louvre Museum, where it was first inventoried as MR 2069 and is now known as INV.
 5420.
 In 1832 the comte de Forbin had it put on display in the Hotel des Invalides, at first in the chapel then from 1860 in the library.
 It is now on show in the Musée de l'Armée.

-At the top right of the painting (and much more visibly on the preparatory drawing), cut off halfway across its width, can be seen a shield with the arms of the Papal States, Este, Lombardy, Venice and Savoy, all surmounted with the crown of Italy.
+At the top right of the painting (and much more visibly on the preparatory drawing), cut off halfway across its width, can be seen a shield with the arms of the Papal States, Este, Milan, Venice and Savoy, all surmounted with the crown of Italy.
 From this Sébastien Allard hypothesizes that the painting was commissioned by an Italian institution to show Napoleon as king of Italy not as emperor, but, due to its innovative iconography, the original commissioners refused it and that was why it was acquired by the Corps législatif.